firstbatchxyz/dria-cli/README.md

 Dria CLI is a command-line tool that can be used to interact with Dria.

-TODO: Warp cache and unbundled values should be stored on separate spaces

-TODO: try with contract WbcY2a-KfDpk7fsgumUtLC2bu4NQcVzNlXWi13fPMlU

 ## Installation

-Dria CLI requires NodeJS, and is available on NPM.
+Dria CLI requires NodeJS & Docker to be installed on your machine, and is available on NPM.
 It can be installed to your system with:

 ```sh
 npm i -g dria